cncoulter/Graph_Paper/README.md

 # README

 Graph Paper is a Jekyll template that incorporates Bootstrap.
 It's meant to be an easy and quick way to have a Jekyll website/blog with the Bootstrap grid already set up.
-Like graph paper, this provides you with a flexible grid for you to build off of.
+Like graph paper, this provides you with a flexible grid to build off of.

-As you can see, it's not quite complete yet.
+As you can see, it's not quite ready yet.

 ## Todo

+* ~~Convert gem theme to regular theme~~
+* ~~Add Bootstrap support~~
+* ~~Remove (most of) Minima theme~~
-* Add font awesome
+* ~~Add font awesome~~
-* SEO
+* SEO (add featured image support, w/ default for Twitter cards)
 * Add categories
 * Add tags
 * Add support for multiple authors